What Is Padel Tennis and Why is Padel So Popular

 Can kids play padel?

 Absolutely.
 Many organisations offer lessons for children, making it a fantastic family-friendly sport.
-Soon all kids will know about padel and it will become popular with schools even.
-Whilst now they all ask, what is padel, soon it will be like football with everyone knowing.
+Soon, all kids will know about padel, and it will become popular with schools too.
+Whilst now they all ask, What is padel, soon it will be like football with everyone knowing.

-Why You Should Add Padel to Your Life
+Why You Should Add It to Your Life

 It doesn’t matter if you’ve never held a racket before or if your athletic peak was chasing the ice cream van as a kid.
 Grab a racket, step onto a padel court, and see for yourself what all the fuss is about.
 You might just find your new favourite sport.
 What have you got to lose?